 Depending on the facts of a specific situation, parties may seek private redress under a variety of causes of action, including approximately 34 separate tort claims, 15 contract claims and other claims based on state and federal statutes.
-In particular, numerous state data breach notice laws contain individual rights of action, and consumers have brought class actions in response to data breaches involving sensitive personal information.
-US federal courts, however, are split on the nature of the harm required in order to give consumers standing to sue following a data breach, generally focused around whether it is sufficient to have only a risk of future identity theft or fraudulent credit card charges for which consumers are ultimately not responsible for paying.
+In particular, all 50 states and a number of US territories have data breach notice laws, many of which contain express individual rights of action.
+Under these statutory authorities, along with common law causes of action, consumers have brought class actions in response to data breaches involving sensitive personal information.
+US federal courts, however, are split on the nature of the harm required to give consumers standing to sue following a data breach, generally focused around whether it is sufficient to have only a risk of future identity theft or fraudulent credit card charges for which consumers are ultimately not responsible for paying.